NEW MEXICO JUNIOR COLLEGE

 Comprehensive Proctored Final Exam:

-Local Students (within driving distance of NMJC) are required to use NMJC's testing center which is free.
+Local Students (within driving distance of NMJC) are encouraged to use NMJC's testing center which is free.
 It is located in the Ben Alexander Student Union Building.
 According to Testing Center policies, students must show proper picture ID and electronic devices are not allowed in the testing area.
 Standard operating hours are 7:30 am - 7:00 pm Monday - Thursday; however, it is strongly recommended that students confirm time of operation as they are subject to change.
 Students must arrive at least 1 hour before closing time.
 Appointments are strongly recommended but not required.

 Non-local students are required to use Respondus Monitor, which is an extension of Respondus Lockdown Browser.
 It requires a computer with webcam, microphone and appropriate Internet bandwidth.
 An ID is required along with an environmental check to ensure testing integrity is maintained.
 There is a practice quiz within Canvas to assist you in the set-up that is required to be submitted on or before withdrawal date of the course.
-There is a $10 fee.
+There is a $15 annual fee.

 Students will be held responsible for the information on these pages.